Hydrogen iodide

 Hydrogen iodide (HI) is a diatomic molecule and hydrogen halide.
 Aqueous solutions of HI are known as hydroiodic acid or hydriodic acid, a strong acid.
-Hydrogen iodide and hydroiodic acid are, however, different in that the former is a gas under standard conditions, whereas the other is an aqueous solution of the gas.
+Hydrogen iodide and hydroiodic acid are, however, different in that the former is a gas under standard conditions, whereas the latter is an aqueous solution of the gas.
 They are interconvertible.
 HI is used in organic and inorganic synthesis as one of the primary sources of iodine and as a reducing agent.

 Properties of hydrogen iodide

 HI is a colorless gas that reacts with oxygen to give water and iodine.
 With moist air, HI gives a mist (or fumes) of hydroiodic acid.
 It is exceptionally soluble in water, giving hydroiodic acid.
 One liter of water will dissolve 425 liters of HI gas, the most concentrated solution having only four water molecules per molecule of HI.

 Hydroiodic acid

 Hydroiodic acid is an aqueous solution of hydrogen iodide.
 Commercial "concentrated" hydroiodic acid usually contains 48–57% HI by mass.
 The solution forms an azeotrope boiling at 127 °C with 57% HI, 43% water.
 The high acidity is caused by the dispersal of the ionic charge over the anion.
 The iodide ion radius is much larger than the other common halides, which results in the negative charge being dispersed over a large volume.
 This weaker H^{+}···I^{−} interaction in HI facilitates dissociation of the proton from the anion and is the reason HI is the strongest acid of the hydrohalides.